 Luxury Wellness Spas

 If you are looking for a luxurious and modern spa in Hoi An, My Chi Spa at the Almanity Wellness Resort delivers.
 This gorgeous western style spa will pamper you from start to finish with ultra luxurious surroundings.
+The grand lobby of the spa is stunning instantly putting you in a tranquil state before your massage.
 It is a full spa experience that caters to the most discerning of clients.
+We had the pleasure to experience a relaxing couples massage here.
+Both therapists were highly skilled and provided massages that were comparable to the high standards of western culture.
 60 minute luxury massage treatments start at 1.4M Dong ($60 US).
 Hotel rooms at the resort also include a 45 minute body massage.

 The spa at Anantara resort is a luxury spa that provides high end treatments in a professional spa setting.
 60 Minute treatments start at 1.5M Dong ($65 US).
 Every spa experience is catered to each individuals needs ensuring the highest level of quality and relaxation.

 Hoi An offers some of best and most affordable massages in the world.
 Chances are you're going to have a relaxing and therapeutic massage when following this guide!
 Try out different spas and discover which one you like best!
 Make sure to tip for great service and be kind.
-The therapists that work in these spas work extremely hard for not a whole lot.
+The therapists employed in the spas work extremely hard for not a whole lot.